-Therefore, we treat each supergraph as a set of facing edge changes from the previous Leiden community and process them using a consistent procedure as shown in Figure \ref{fig:inc_methods}(\subref{fig:inc_methods:hit}).
+Therefore, we treat each supergraph as a set of facing edge changes from the previous Leiden community and process them using a consistent procedure as shown in Fig. \ref{fig:inc_methods}\subref{fig:inc_methods:hit}.

-\textbf{ Characterization of \texttt{AFF}.} Based on these analyses, we define the supervertices that change their communities or sub-communities as the affected area {\tt AFF} of Leiden.
+\textbf{Characterization of \texttt{AFF}.} Based on these analyses, we define the supervertices that change their communities or sub-communities as the affected area {\tt AFF} of Leiden.